rtc-io/rtc-tools/README.md

 can generate those additional options and intelligently combine any user defined constraints (in `constraints`) with shorthand flags that might be passed while using the `rtc.createConnection` helper.

-#### generators.parseFlags(opts)

-This is a helper function that will extract known flags from a generic options object.

 ### rtc/monitor